SaiPratimNagumotu/Enrollee-Management-System/README.md

     2. Showing all the enrollees along with thier detials
     3. Deleting all the enrollees at once
     4. Modifying the name and activation status of enrollee

+This is testing using PostMan tool and Google Chrome Browser